J-Filip/Portfolio-redesign/src/projects/2021 weather mApp.md

 - - -

 **CONCLUSION**
 Even though my app did not win any design or originality awards (the why still eludes me), it shed a lot more light on APIs and why and how they are used.
 After finishing it, I felt a lot more comfortable approaching other APIs.
 It opened a whole new set of ideas that seemed a lot more advanced than they actually are.
-In my next project, I am using two approaches in dealing with APIs - WordPress REST API from our knowledge base (read more) and STRAPI - an API-driven headless CMS.
+In my next project, I am using two approaches in dealing with APIs - WordPress REST API from our knowledge base (read more) and STRAPI - an API-driven headless CMS. \

 \
 ***UPDATE 10/2022*** -  if you see this, please remind to find a new place to host my app since Heroku is no longer free starting November 28th.
 You get a high five!\
-***UPDATE 07/2021*** -  added PostgreSQL database
+***UPDATE 07/2021*** -  added PostgreSQL database.\
 ***UPDATE 08/2021*** - the looks really weren't important but I could not look at it.
 So I asked my friend to contribute with his super-mediocre front-end skills - and he made it watchable.
 Thank You [@Brnjak6](https://github.com/Brnjak6).